rikwritescode/react_basics_project/README.md

 To start the application, run the following command:

-1. npm start
+1. for now , run following command: npm run dev
-2. Visit http://localhost:3000 in your web browser to view the app.
+2. Visit the shown link in your web browser to view the app.

 Built with:
 - React - JavaScript library for building user interfaces.